 But if you have clear boundaries in your schedule for when you’ll be working on what, it makes it easy to stay focused on whatever tasks you might be trying to complete.

-Although I do use a slightly different process for planning my week now (I wrote this post about two years ago), I still make up to-do lists on a weekly basis, and I also like to use a desk calendar so I have a bird’s eye view of any given month (more on desk calendars later).
+Although I do use a slightly different process for planning my week now (I wrote this post about two years ago), I still make up to-do lists weekly, and I also like to use a desk calendar so I have a bird’s eye view of any given month (more on desk calendars later).

 After completing my first solo album in 2006, I decided to challenge myself to write one song every single day for a year.